The Data Protection Officer (DPO) is an important part of the legal framework created by the General Data Protection Regulation (GDPR).

 - ability to promote a data protection culture within the organisation.

-The DPO may fulfil other tasks and duties, provided that they do not give rise to a conflict of interests.
-The DPO cannot hold a position within the organisation that leads him or her to determine the purposes (why?) and the means (how?) of the processing of personal data.
-This aspect has to be assessed on a case-by-case basis.
+The DPO may carry out other tasks and duties, provided that they do not give rise to a conflict of interest.
+The DPO cannot perform a function within the body that would lead them to determine the means (how?) and purposes (why?) of data processing.
+This must be considered on a case-by-case basis.

 9. Must the DPO be approved by the CNPD?